 Very much like normal car insurance, courier insurance falls into three main types of cover which are third party only, third party fire and theft, and fully comprehensive.
 Each category will come with an excess similar to standard car insurance.
 The difference with courier insurance is that the excess can be very much higher.
 If necessary, you could consider taking a out a separate policy to cover the excess.
 A better approach is to focus on improving driving standards and thus lower your risks.

 It is a legal requirement to have car insurance.
 You should not assume that your standard car insurance will cover you for operating a courier service.
 You will need to contact your broker to advise them of any change of use.
 In turn, they will change the policy to include business use, but the premium will be increased

 Do you need a quote for courier insurance?
 We can help by providing you with multiple quotes from a panel of top UK insurance providers.
 Simply select the get quote and complete a simply online form.
 In under 10 minutes you will start receiving details of insurance policies and prices.

-The courier business has seen explosive growth in 2 key sectors with the UK.
+The courier business has seen explosive growth in 2 key sectors in the UK.